 Glynn's review of County records convinced him there was at least a risk the payments had been sufficiently frequent that a basis might exist to infer a past practice.
-At the December 5 bargaining session with the CCDSA unit he explained his view of the December 4 letter and explained the anti-pyramiding proposal.
-In his view, the discussions tied the anti-pyramiding proposal directly to the holiday pay issue since that was the only reason why the pyramiding language would exist.
-As the discussions grew more substantive, Glynn used holiday pay as an example of paying overtime on overtime.
+At the initial bargaining session with the CCC unit he explained his view of the November 6 letter and explained the anti-pyramiding proposal.
+In his view the discussions tied the anti-pyramiding proposal "directly to the holiday pay issue" since "the only reason why the pyramiding language would exist was for the holiday pay" (Transcript at 171).
+The County also proposed to the CCC during bargaining that Section 8.04 be eliminated from the labor agreement.
+It dropped this proposal after the CCC unit acknowledged that they had no specific, unidentified past practices that it covered.